nalinbhardwaj/Nova-Scotia/README.md

 The parsing and generation strongly borrows from other similar repos like [plonkit](https://github.com/Fluidex/plonkit), [ark-circom](https://github.com/gakonst/ark-circom), [zkutil](https://github.com/poma/zkutil) etc.

 I have never been to Nova Scotia.
 This repo is named Nova Scotia because crypto already has [Tornado Cash Nova](https://tornado-cash.medium.com/tornado-cash-introduces-arbitrary-amounts-shielded-transfers-8df92d93c37c) and [Arbitrum Nova](https://nova.arbitrum.io) besides Microsoft Nova, so its time we start adding suffixes to the term to maximize confusion around it.

+The art at the top of the page is by [Tadashi Moriyama](https://www.tadashimoriyama.com/portfolio?pgid=jy5bsm8q-ddbca395-1a1d-4936-a014-a924a5ca4e1e), all credits to him.
+I'm just a fan of it. :)